Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/web-jetty-processing-unit-container.markdown

 The above configuration configures the load balancer to direct traffic to `/petclinic` on `machine1` and `machine2`.
 On both machines, the ports used are `8080` and `8081`.
 This is because of the dynamic nature of the service grid, where web application instance number 1 (which corresponds to port `8080`) might be deployed on `machine1` or `machine2`.

 The above provides an overview of how to configure the Apache load balancer by hand.
-XAP comes with a built-in [Apache Load Balancer Agent](./apache-load-balancer-agent.html) that provides a dynamic update of Apache, based on changes occurring in the deployment of the web application.
+The data grid includes a built-in [Apache Load Balancer Agent](./apache-load-balancer-agent.html) that provides a dynamic update of Apache, based on changes occurring in the deployment of the web application.

 # Securing the Jetty Container